TheBrainFamily/cypress-app-watcher-preprocessor/README.md

 If your app is in two-part (as it usually is - frontend + backend), you can use watcher in both places, and cypress will rerun tests whenever you change either one of them.

+### Cypress Side

+Find your cypress/plugins/index.js file and change it to look like so:
 ```javascript
 const watchApp = require("cypress-app-watcher-preprocessor");
 module.exports = (on, config) => {